 The original building use as a warehouse has allowed significant load release for the change to the office and therefore existing footings have been maintained under existing columns and walls.
 A key feature of the renovation is to keep as much of the existing structure exposed as possible and for the new elements to be in keeping with the buildings industrial feel.

-We are pleased to announce we have won the Tekla Structural Designer Award for this structure in the UK Tekla Modelling Awards 2021.
+We were thrilled when we won the Tekla Structural Designer Award for this structure at the UK Tekla Modelling Awards 2021.